micurs/finalform-demo/README.md

 ## Single field validation

-The `<Field>` component offers a very convenient Sync and Async validate attribute that can be used to validate a single field.
+The `<Field>` component offers a very convenient Sync and Async `validate` prperty that can be used to link the filed to a validation function to perform check on a single field.

 This is a nice plus in comparison with Formik.

-So you can easily perform only field by field validation that get triggered only when a specific field is changed.
+The `Field` even accepts a [validateFields property](https://github.com/final-form/react-final-form#validatefields-string) that can contain an array of fields to validate when this one change.
+When the array is empty only the current field should be validated when changed.

+This feature *seems to work* in a more recent version of the library.
+But the use of the props is upsetting the tsc compiler because of a missing typedef in the library.

 ## Negatives

 This is perhaps the most negative element on this library.
-The type definitions do not seems to be complete and/or setup properly, so the in editor support is compromized.
-I do expect this to be fixed in the near future but as of this writing you need to loose the type checking in the Typescript compiler `"noImplicitAny": false` to use this library.
+The type definitions do not seems to be complete and/or setup properly, so the in editor support is sometime compromized.

+However, the author is fixing these problems quickly and we could submit PR to add some fix ourselves.

+As of now I to set `"noImplicitAny": false` to be able to compile without errors using this library.

 The other factor to keep in mind is how young this library is.
 As mentioned the author is committing breaking changes and have been releasing multiple major versions of the library within few days.